Umaralp/AnomalyDetection/README.md

 - Integration with machine learning models for anomaly detection.
 - Real-time log monitoring and alerting.
 - Use of LLMs for advanced log analysis.

-## License
-This project is licensed under the MIT License.

-## Author
-Junaid Umar